 Soaking them also makes them easier to cut, which can help minimize the prep work you need before cooking.

 Additionally, soaking in water can also help soften the meat and make it more pliable, especially if you are planning on braising them for a long period of time.

-Does cooking short ribs longer makes them more tender?
+Does cooking short ribs longer make them more tender?

-There is no definitive answer to this question, as tenderness can vary depending on a number of different factors.
+There is no definitive answer to this question, as tenderness can vary depending on several different factors.

-However, they can also be very tender even when cooked for a relatively short period.
+However, they can also be very tender even when cooked relatively short.